wjgilmore/dreamfactory-book/docs/chapter03.md

 DreamFactory's capabilities are vast, however there is no more popular feature than its ability to generate a database-backed REST API.
 By embracing this automated approach, development teams can shave weeks if not months off the development cycle, and in doing so greatly reduce the likelihood of bugs or security issues due to mishaps such as SQL injection.
 This approach doesn't come at the cost of trade offs either, because DreamFactory's database-backed APIs are fully-featured REST interfaces, offering comprehensive CRUD (create, retrieve, update, delete) capabilities, endpoints for executing stored procedures, and even endpoints for managing the schema.

-In this chapter you'll learn all about DreamFactory's database support by way of an introduction to the following topics:
+In this chapter you'll learn all about DreamFactory's ability to generate, secure, and deploy a database-backed API in just minutes.
+You'll learn by doing, following along as we:

-* Generating a new database-backed REST API
+* Generate a new database-backed REST API
-* Interacting with the auto-generated Swagger documentation
-* Securing API access to your API using API keys and roles
+* Secure API access to your API using API keys and roles
+* Interact with the auto-generated Swagger documentation
+* Query the API using a third-party HTTP client

 We chose MySQL as the basis for examples found throughout the chapter, because it is free, ubiquitously available on hosting providers and cloud environments, and can otherwise be easily installed on all operating systems.
 Therefore to follow along with this chapter you'll need: